 Lay down the ground rules

 If you are going to show your stakeholders exactly where you are, that’s fine.
 But make sure you’re guiding them.
-If you’re showing them something with typos and placeholder logos, warn them.
+Or, if you’re showing them something with typos and placeholder logos, warn them.
 Remind them that as part of the process you’ll be doing rounds of QA.
-Reassure them that this is not a review, and they are not expected to catch those errors for you.
-Make sure they understand why you’re showing them in-progress work.
+Then reassure them that this is not a review, and they are not expected to catch those errors for you.
+Most importantly, make sure they understand why you’re showing them in-progress work.
 And if you do want feedback, be specific about why and where.

 Pros: Allows you to pause at any place to share work